 Once you have graduated from an accredited massage therapy school, you will then need to become licensed in the State where you will be practicing.
 The Massage & Bodywork Licensing Examination (MBLEx), is a test controlled and administered by the Federation of State Massage Therapy Boards (FSMTB) and is required by most States as part of the licensing process.
 Some States have their own or additional exams, so check with your State prior to enrolling in a massage therapy program.
 If you do not pass the MBLEx in the first attempt, you can take it again after 30 days but must pay an additional exam fee.
 Once licensed, you will need to maintain it in most states, which means paying a renewal fee and satisfying renewal requirements.
 As previously mentioned, renewal typically requires a certain number of hours of continuing education be completed.
 And if you should move to another State, you will need to get licensed in that new State as well.
 Every State regulates massage therapy differently, so it is not safe to assume that you will automatically qualify for licensing.
 Check with your new State before moving to confirm that you meet the requirements to legally practice there.

 Before you pick a massage therapist school, there are some important questions that you need to ask about the programs you are considering.
-As previously mentioned, the location of the school is important, particularly if you will be commuting to classes from West Newfield ME.
+As previously mentioned, the location of the school is important, particularly if you will be commuting to classes from Windham ME.
 And of course the total cost, including tuition, books and all training materials will also be an important factor.
-But beyond those basic qualifications, following are some questions you should ask so that you have all of the facts before choosing a massage therapist training program.
+But beyond those basic qualifications, following are some questions you should ask so that you have all of the facts before selecting a massage therapist degree program.

 - Is the School Accredited?
 Accreditation may be required for licensing as well as student loans or financial aid.
 It also helps to ensure that the program meets acceptable levels of quality.
-Some West Newfield ME employers also prefer job candidates from accredited schools.
+Some Windham ME employers also prefer job candidates from accredited schools.

 - Does their Curriculum Comply with EALP Standards?
 Entry-Level Analysis Project (EALP) standards were created by an association of massage organizations to define minimum standards for preparing massage school graduates for entry-level professional work.

 - What Massage Therapy Programs are Available?
 Find out if the type of program you are interested in is available, such as an Associate Degree in Massage Therapy.
-Also, if you need to attend evening classes near West Newfield ME make sure that they are offered as well.
+Also, if you need to attend evening classes near Windham ME make sure that they are offered as well.